weareinteractive/ansible-apache2/README.md

 ## Rules

-In addition there will be copied some configuration rules to `/etc/nginx/rules`:
+In addition some configuration rules will be copied unconditionally to `/etc/apache2/rules`:

 * compression.conf
 * cors_ajax.conf